-The Sprig SDK allows you to monitor your customer's interactions and generate triggers to launch a microsurvey, asking just the right question at just the right time.
+The Sprig SDK allows you to monitor your customer's interactions and generate triggers to launch a Sprig study, asking just the right question at just the right time.

-To launch a Sprig microsurvey on your Website or Web App, you'll need to either install the Sprig SDK code snippet on each page or deploy it using Google Tag Manager.
+To launch a Sprig study on your Website or Web App, you'll need to either install the Sprig SDK code snippet on each page or deploy it using Google Tag Manager.

-Sprig microsurveys rely on event tracking to display surveys at specific intervals—the point in time when the survey is displayed and the interval between redisplaying that survey depends on user behavior.
-In addition to using these events to trigger a microsurvey, they can also be used as a filter to target the microsurvey at a subset of the potential audience.
+Sprig uses events in your Web environment to display studies at some point in time.
+In addition to using these events to trigger a study, they can also be used as a filter to target the study at a subset of the potential audience.

 - No Code

 Once the Sprig SDK is installed, No Code events can be added in Sprig as Events.
-As No Code events rely on the existing page structure of the URLs, HTML elements, and CSS, they usually do not require any further coding of that Web page.
-No Code events can give groups without direct access to the Web code the flexibility to configure and launch new microsurveys without engaging the Web code owners.
-However, No Code events can only display Web microsurveys.
+As No Code events rely on the URLs, HTML elements, and CSS page structure, they usually do not require any further coding of that Web page.
+No Code events can give groups without direct access to the Web code the flexibility to configure and launch new studies without engaging the Web code owners.
+However, No Code events can only display Web studies.

 Sometimes No Code events may not provide visibility into a particular event that you would like to track; for example, you may want to study users who, in the previous month, have downgraded their account status from premium to standard.
 It may be preferable to generate the event directly from the Website or Web App in such cases.
 Read more on Code Events implemented with: